 In December 2017, the two parties agreed in the Joint Report that to avoid a hard border, there are three possible solutions:

-- To achieve this objective through the overall EU-UK relationship agreed after the UK leaves the EU.
+- To achieve this objective through the overall UK–EU relationship agreed after the UK leaves the EU.
 This is the UK’s preferred option.

 - Should this not be possible, the UK will propose specific solutions to allow for a special post-Brexit arrangement for Northern Ireland.

-- In the absence of agreed solutions being reached by the time the transition period is scheduled to end in December 2020, the UK will maintain full alignment with the rules of the Internal Market and the Customs Union which, now or in the future, should support North-South co-operation, the all-island economy and the protection of the 1998 Agreement.
+- In the absence of agreed solutions being reached before the transition period is scheduled to end in December 2020, the UK will maintain full alignment with the rules of the internal market and the customs union which, now or in the future, should support North–South co-operation, the all-island economy and the protection of the 1998 Good Friday Agreement/Belfast Agreement.
 This arrangement would remain in place until alternative solutions, most likely relying on advances in technology, could be introduced.

 What happened after the Joint Report?